4ndris1114/local-ai-agent/ReadMe.md

-# 🧓 Granny's Life Advice Hotline
+# 🍕 THE pizza restaurant

-Welcome to the **Granny's Life Advice Hotline** — a funny little AI demo where a wise grandma answers all your life's biggest (or silliest) questions.
+Welcome to the **THE pizza restaurant** — a local AI who answers all your questions regarding its pizza restaurant.

 This project uses:
 - 🧠 Local AI with [Ollama](https://ollama.com/)